 Table of Contents [+/-]

-MySQL Workbench provides a graphical tool for working with MySQL Servers and databases.
+MySQL Workbench is a graphical tool for working with MySQL Servers and databases.
 MySQL Workbench fully supports MySQL Server versions 5.1 and above.
 It is also compatible with MySQL Server 5.0, but not every feature of 5.0 may be supported.
 It does not support MySQL Server versions 4.x.

-MySQL Workbench provides five main areas of functionality:
+MySQL Workbench functionality covers five main topics:

 SQL Development: Enables you to create and manage connections to database servers.
 Along with enabling you to configure connection parameters, MySQL Workbench provides the capability to execute SQL queries on the database connections using the built-in SQL Editor.

-Data Modeling: Enables you to create models of your database schema graphically, reverse and forward engineer between a schema and a live database, and edit all aspects of your database using the comprehensive Table Editor.
+Data Modeling (Design): Enables you to create models of your database schema graphically, reverse and forward engineer between a schema and a live database, and edit all aspects of your database using the comprehensive Table Editor.
 The Table Editor provides easy-to-use facilities for editing Tables, Columns, Indexes, Triggers, Partitioning, Options, Inserts and Privileges, Routines and Views.

 Server Administration: Enables you to administer MySQL server instances by administering users, performing backup and recovery, inspecting audit data, viewing database health, and monitoring the MySQL server performance.

-Data Migration: Allows you to migrate from Microsoft SQL Server, Sybase ASE, SQLite, SQL Anywhere, PostreSQL, and other RDBMS tables, objects and data to MySQL.
+Data Migration: Allows you to migrate from Microsoft SQL Server, Microsoft Access, Sybase ASE, SQLite, SQL Anywhere, PostreSQL, and other RDBMS tables, objects and data to MySQL.
 Migration also supports migrating from earlier versions of MySQL to the latest releases.

 MySQL Enterprise Support: Support for Enterprise products such as MySQL Enterprise Backup and MySQL Audit.